-- smooth sliding is also rather small, $v_c \sim 0.03$ -0.1.
-The kinetic frictional force in the perfect-sliding regime is very small too, $f_k \sim 10^{-3}$ - 10^{-4} , and essentially depends on the driving velocity.
-The main losses are due to excitation of vibrations in the lubricant with the washboard frequency. - 8.
-Thus, the frictional force is mainly determined by the lubricant structure: the solid lubricant with a crystalline structure leads to the lowest friction (the perfect sliding), the lubricant with an "amorphous" structure, to a high friction, and the liquid lubricant leads to intermediate values of the friction (and $f_s = 0$).
+- 8. Thus, the frictional force is mainly determined by the lubricant structure: the solid lubricant with a crystalline structure leads to the lowest friction (the perfect sliding), the lubricant with an "amorphous" structure, to a high friction, and the liquid lubricant leads to intermediate values of the friction (and $f_s = 0$).
 The perfect-sliding mechanism naturally explains the excellent lubrication of layered materials such as graphite, MoS2 and Ti3SiC2: the sliding in these cases occurs between the solid layers rotated relatively to each other and, therefore, most contacts are incommensurate.
 The perfect-sliding regime of the hard-lubricant system, however, can hardly be realized experimentally.
-Even specially prepared surfaces are not perfectly smooth on a mesoscopic scale, and the lubricant has typically numerous structural defects.
-As a result, the static frictional force f_s is large, and the solid lubricant is melted at the onset of sliding.
+Even specially prepared surfaces are not perfectly smooth on a mesoscopic scale, and the lubricant is melted at the onset of sliding.
 Then, at stick, the film solidifies back, but again into a state with many defects.
 However, the lubricant structure may self-order due to sliding, which results in almost perfect sliding.
 There exists an optimal value of the strength of interatomic interaction V{ll} within the lubricant that leads to the minimization of the kinetic friction.
-The optimal value of V{ll} should be high enough (relative to the amplitude V{sl} of the interaction of lubricant atoms with the substrates) so that the lubricant remains in a solid state during sliding.
+The optimal value of V{ll} should be high enough (relatively to the amplitude V{sl} of the interaction of lubricant atoms with the substrates) so that the lubricant remains in a solid state during sliding.
 At the same time, the value of V{ll} should not be too high, in order to allow annealing of the structural defects in the lubricant. - 9.
 When the driving force decreases, the transition from the sliding regime to the locked state takes place at $f = f_b$ when the average velocity of the top block is nonzero, $v_b > 0$.
-The threshold values f_b and v_b do not depend on the total mass of the sliding block, but depend on the elasticity of the block the stiffer is the substrate, the lower are both threshold values.
+The threshold values f_b and v_b do not depend on the total mass of the sliding block, but depend on the elasticity of the block a stiffer is the substrate, the lower are both threshold values.
 The minimal velocity v_b as well as the critical velocity of the transition from stick-slip to smooth sliding v_c are on the atomic-scale, $v_b \sim v_c \sim 10^{-2} c$, where c is the sound speed. - 10.
-The experimentally observed values of $v_c \sim 1$ -10 μm/s of the transition from stick-slip to smooth sliding can be explained with the help of the earthquakelike model.
+The experimentally observed values of $v_c \sim 1 \div 10 \ \mu m/s$ of the transition from stick-slip to smooth sliding can be explained with the help of the earthquakelike model.
 This model demonstrates stick-slip behavior at low velocities which changes to "smooth" sliding at high v.
 The "transition" takes place at $v_c \sim a/\tau$, where a is the average distance between junctions and τ is an "aging" time of a single junction.
 The model predicts that experimentally observed smooth sliding actually corresponds to atomic-scale stick-slip motion of individual junctions, and that the "transition" itself is a smooth one.